esg4aspl/SPL-FESG-Examples/BankAccount/README.md

 | 89          | 41                             | 35                  | deposit, withdraw, credit, interest, cancelWithdraw, dailyLimit, interestEstimation        | cancelDeposit      |

 ## Data on Product Under Consideration (PUC)
+Exemplary statistics on the numbers of k-sequences where k=1,2,3,4 are given to give a notion of the sizes of the PUCs.

 | Scenario ID | PUC ID | k = 1 |  k = 2 | k = 3 | k = 4 |
 | ----------- | ------------------------------ | ----- | ------ | ----- | ----- |
 | 2           | 6                              | 8     | 9      | 11    | 14    |